apache/causeway-site/content/tutorials/apacheconeu-2014.md

 # Build a domain app

 The remainder of the tutorial provides guidance on building a domain application.
-We'd rather you build your own app, but if you're not feeling inspired, you could have a go at building our petclinic app.
+We'd rather you build your own app, but if you're not feeling inspired, you could have a go at building our "petclinic" app.
 Here's the design:

 ![](http://yuml.me/a070d071)